yarec/react-layout-generator/README.md

 ### Layout component

-This is an internal component
+This is an internal component.
+It is accessible when building a generator function.

 ### IPosition interface